 Understanding Face Shapes

-Learn about different face shapes and discover which hairstyles, glasses, and accessories complement each one perfectly.
+Learn how different face shapes are identified and how proportions influence hairstyles, glasses, and overall appearance.

 Oval